• Art magazine

 The Berlin artist's apartment is cleverly divided: the main room consists of a spacious kitchen and a living room.
 But the kitchen is hardly used - Cevin Parker prefers to eat with friends in the city.
 His living room acts as a small art gallery in which he exhibits and looks at his pictures.

-In the bedroom, Cevin Parker worked a lot with low-boards to optimally use the room.
-But the most important thing for him is the comfortable bed - a place of calm and relaxation.
-For the artist, his home one thing above all: an oasis of calm away from stress and hustle and bustle.
+In the bedroom, Cevin Parker worked extensively with lowboards to make optimal use of the space.
+But the most important thing for him is the comfortable bed – a place of rest and relaxation.
+For the artist, his home one thing above all: an oasis of peace, far from stress and hustle and bustle.

 Here he can simply be himself.
 His apartment mirrors T against his character - a combination of a minimalist design and selected objects, designed according to feeling instead of a plan.